Navalny poisoned with Novichok, says German government | DW | 02.09.2020

-A German government spokesman says a test shows that the Russian opposition leader was poisoned with a nerve agent.
+A German government spokesman says a test shows that the Russian opposition leader was poisoned.
 Navalny was flown to Berlin for treatment last week after falling ill in Russia.

 A toxicology test showed conclusive evidence that Russian opposition leader Alexei Navalny had been poisoned with the nerve agent Novichok, government spokesman Steffen Seibert announced in Berlin on Wednesday.